Discover how you can bring Joy at Work to your business, non-profit, government or church by using the following resources:

 Running time 3 hours; includes bonus footage.

-The DVD is an excellent training resource for any business or non-profit.
+The video is an excellent training resource for any business or non-profit.

 The Joy at Work Bible Study Companion and DVD provides the biblical map that Dennis Bakke used as he charted and led his journey as co-founder and CEO of AES.
 Using the examples of Dennis Bakke and AES, this 10-week Bible study sets out to examine what the Bible says about the purpose of business and fun on the job.
 Starting with the Genesis story of creation and moving through Revelation, this Bible study supplements Joy at Work with: